-Whether it's from dry skin, irritating skin products, or a dull razor, it's nothing a little extra time during your skincare routine can't fix.
+Whether it's from dry skin, irritating skin products, or a dull razor, it's nothing a little extra time spent on your skincare routine can't fix.

 Choose products containing little to no alcohol if you can.
 Instead, look for moisturizing and soothing ingredients like aloe vera, natural oils, vitamin E, and glycerin.

-If fragrance tends to irritate your skin, opt for fragrance-free products or ones with essential oils or natural fragrance.
+If fragrance tends to irritate your skin, opt for fragrance-free products or those with essential oils or natural fragrance.
 However, we can be allergic or sensitive to any ingredient, man-made or natural.
 And what causes a reaction for one person may not for another.

 Rinse, But Don't Rub

-Remaining shaving cream or gel can cause redness, dryness, and itchiness post-shave.
+Remaining shaving cream or gel might cause redness, dryness, and itchiness post-shave.
 Be sure to rinse your skin thoroughly, making sure all traces of product are gone.
 After coming out of the shower or bath, pat skin dry with a towel instead of rubbing, which can cause further irritation.

-Never Skip Moisturizing
+Never Skip Post-Shave Products

 Shaving exfoliates skin, and we really need to moisturize and protect it afterward.
 Dry skin often leads to itching.
 Using a couple drops of pre-shaving oil under shaving cream or gel not only provides moisture power, but helps create another barrier on the skin, allowing the razor to glide instead of tug.
 Finish off with a moisturizing aftershave lotion, oil, or balm.